babetCode/personal-site/content/projects/biomechanics/imu-project.md

 Benefits of accurate gait analysis include helping to predict falls in older adults, tracking how well a patient is recovering from surgery, or even fine-tuning athletic performance.
 Without sensor fusion, IMU data would be too messy or unreliable to perform these functions.
 With this little bit of background out of the way, let's dive deeper into how sensor fusion works in the context of the 6-axis IMU.

-# Defining our Measurement Variable
+## Defining the Measurement Variable

 When using an IMU for gait analysis, we would like to use the IMU's measurements to calculate heel-strike, toe-off, and stride length (and perhaps we'll add toe-down and heel-off if we're feeling ambitious).
 At any given time $k$, the IMU will give us accelerometer data along its three local axes.
 We can think of this accereration data as a vector $\mathbf a^\text{local}$, where at time $k$, we have
 $$